-Produced from outstanding raw materials, Polish sweets are appreciated by foreign customers for their high quality.
-Setting high quality standards, Polish producers take great care to use natural ingredients in the production of sweets and make efforts to avoid additives such as artificial flavours or preservatives.
+Polish sweets are appreciated by foreign customers for their high quality.
+Polish producers take great care to use natural ingredients in the production of sweets and make efforts to avoid additives such as artificial flavours or preservatives.

 Diversity of the assortment